Wharepuke Subtropical Garden and Sculpture Park

 Off street parking for cars.
 Please contact us for bus groups.

-Cafe onsite (closed Sunday and Monday) but you are most welcome to bring your own picnic to have in the garden on any day.
+Fantastic new restaurant onsite -closed Sunday and Monday You are most welcome to bring your own picnic to have in the garden on these days.

-The onsite cafe and restaurant FOOD at Wharepuke offers a Modern European/Thai Fusion style menu made with fresh local ingredients.
-Awarded “Northland Cafe of the Year “our Kerikeri restaurant is fully licensed.
-FOOD is open to our Kerikeri accommodation guests and the general public.
+The onsite restaurant MAHA at Wharepuke offers Asian Fusion style menu made with fresh local ingredients.
+The chef was awarded Wellingtons “Chef of the year -2000" and also "Most memorable meal" our Kerikeri restaurant is fully licensed.
+MAHA is open to our Kerikeri accommodation guests and the general public.

-Please note that the restaurant is a separate business.
-It is best to book directly with them on 09 4078936 to avoid disappointment.
+It is best to book directly with them on 09 9456551 to avoid disappointment.

 The restaurant is open 10am-10pm Tuesday to Saturday.
 Closed Sunday and Monday